vasilakisfil/Introspected-REST/README.md

 #### 9.3.4.
 Discovery of API-wide capabilities and resources
-An Introspected REST API _should_ provide an **API-wide capabilities discovery** that lists all MicroTypes that are used API-wide along with all resources that can be accessed directly and other information that might be of interest to the client.
+An Introspected REST API _should_ provide an **API-wide capabilities discovery** that lists all MicroTypes that are used API-wide along with other informational data, like resources that can be accessed directly, that might be of interest to the client.

 The location of this detailed list should be in the conceptual _root_ resource/URL of the API.